viur-framework/vi-admin/docs/admininfo/index.md

 # Admin Info

-Administrative metadata for the Viur admin UI is aggregated via `/vi/config`.
+The administrative metadata for the Viur Admin user interface is delivered via `/vi/config`.
-Within the `modules` payload each module exposes its own admin definition.
+Within the module payload, each module provides its own admin definition.

 An admin definition only requires `name` and `handler` to be valid.